frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/attendance-status.md

 > Note: Only one "Half Day" and Leave Status with property, "Applicable for Leave Application" is allowed at a time.

-* **Applicable for Employee Checkins**: This Property works for Auto Attendance Creation through Employee Checkin.
-If Checked the status will be taken as default status for Present, Half day, or Leave during automatic attendance creation.
+* **Applicable for Employee Checkins**: This property works for Auto Attendance Creation through Employee Checkin.
+If checked, the status will be taken as a default status for "Present", "Half Day", or "Leave" during the automatic attendance creation.

 >Note:
 It is mandatory to create the Attendance Status wil this property to make Auto Attendance Functional.